clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 (if test then else?)
 ```

-`if` takes two or three expressions -- a condition expression followed by one
-or two result expressions.
-If the third expression is not supplied, it defaults to `nil`.
+`if` takes two or three expressions -- a condition expression, a 'then' expression, and optionally an 'else' expression.
+If the 'else' expression is not supplied, it defaults to `nil`.

-`if` is the primary method of conditional execution and other conditionals are built upon `if`.
+`if` is the primary method of conditional execution, and other conditionals are built upon `if`.

-If the return value of the first expression is truthy -- anything except `nil`
+The condition is evaluated, and if its value is truthy -- anything except `nil`
-or `false` -- the second expression is evaluated and the result returned
+or `false` -- the 'then' expression is evaluated and the result returned
-(and the third expression is not evaluated).
+(the 'else' expression is not evaluated).

 If the first expression returns `nil` or
-`false` the third expression is evaluated and returned
+`false` the 'else' expression is evaluated and returned
-(and the second expression is not evaluated).
+(the 'then' expression is not evaluated).

 ```klipse-clojure
 (if 0 "second") ; 0 is a 'true' value.
 Only false or nil are 'false'